 In times of confusion and fear — shrinking retirement funds, increasing debt, downhill investments, etc — there’s a huge number of people who need guidance on the steps they need to take.
 Small business owners are looking for advice on how to deal with unexpected financial constraints.
 Families and individuals may be looking for advice on how to manage their finances given their new budget reality.
 Investors, particularly retirees, need help in protecting their nest eggs and finding any opportunities in a down market.

 3. Home staging

 With the real estate hardest hit by the recession, home sellers need all the help they can get to increase the appeal of their properties and find buyers.
 The real estate market has increasingly turned to home staging experts, who prepares the property for showing from furniture arrangement, landscaping, even removing funky smells in the house.
 Banks handling foreclosures and real estate agents are in need of home stagers to get their properties sold more quickly.
-This is one recession resistant home business that interior-decorating aficionados and those with a keen eye for design can seriously consider.
+This is one recession-resistant home business that interior-decorating aficionados and those with a keen eye for design can seriously consider.

 4. Auto Repair and Maintenance

 People tend to forego buying new cars when money becomes hard to come by and cheap credit is not as easy to get.
-Instead, they’re more likely to keep their cars, which entail spending money on car maintenance.
+Instead, they’re more likely to keep their cars, which entails spending money on car maintenance.
 As such, there is a big opportunity for this business when the market goes down.
 An auto repair business has a lot of opportunities in a recession.
-You can opt to go with an automobile franchise, or find a troubled shop with potential to buy at a bargain price.
+You can opt to go with an automobile franchise or find a troubled shop with the potential to buy at a bargain price.